d2-desai/d2-desai/README.md

 - 👋 Hi, I’m @d2-desai
 - 👀 I’m interested in machine learning, Quantitative Trading and Mathematics
-- 🌱 I’m currently studying Mathematics Major
+- 🌱 I’m did my undergrad in pure Mathematics.
+- I did my masters in quantitative finance from university of Manchester
 - 📫 How to reach me- email at dishadesai2002@gmail.com

 <!---